‘PMP or PRINCE2?’ is a common question from project professionals who want a qualification to strengthen their resumé.

 The 1987 Project Management Body of Knowledge became the basis of the qualification exam.
 And, in 1996, PMI published the first bound edition of its ‘Guide to the Project Management Body of Knowledge’ – the PMBOK Guide.

 It is important to understand, however, that the PMBOK Guide is not the syllabus for the PMP examination.
 That is the Examination Content Outline (ECO).
-The syllabus is far wider, with PMBOK Guide acting solely as the core of the knowledge that the PMI expects a PMP to have.
+The syllabus is far wider, with the PMBOK Guide only one of many sources of the core of the knowledge that the PMI expects a PMP to have.

 The CAPM – Certified Associate in Project Management – qualification is different.
-This lower-level qualification does have the PMBOK Guide as its syllabus and sole source of knowledge.
+This lower-level qualification does have the PMBOK Guide at the heart of its syllabus and sole source of knowledge.
 To compare the two qualifications, take a look at ‘PMP versus CAPM: All You need to Know‘.

-PRINCE2 is currently owned by Axelos – a joint venture between the UK Government and Capita.
+PRINCE2 is currently owned by Axelos – which started as a joint venture between the UK Government and Capita, but is now owned by PeopleCert.
 It has gone through many owners and many iterations since its origin as PROMPT.
 This was a project management methodology developed by the now-defunct UK Government agency, the CCTA (the Central Computing and Telecommunications Agency).

 You can find a fuller history in our article, ‘PRINCE2 Certification: Everything You Need to Know‘.